-Name Number of Years of Credited Service at Year-End (#) Annual Benefi at Year-End (\$) ts Payable (1) at Age 65 (\$) Accrued Obligation at Start of Year (2) (\$) Compensatory Change (3) (\$) Non-Compensatory Change (4) (\$) Accrued Obligation at Year-End (2) (\$) lan Jones 35.5 255,000 305,000 3,606,000 709,000 528,000 4,843,000
+Name Number of Years of Credited Service at Year-End (#) Annual Benefi at Year-End (\$) ts Payable (1) at Age 65 (\$) Opening Present Value of Defined Benefit Obligation (2) (\$) Compensatory Change (3) (\$) Non-Compensatory Change (4) (\$) Closing Present Value of Defined Benefit Obligation (2) (\$) lan Jones 36.5 291,000 339,000 4,843,000 325,000 595,000 5,763,000

-(1) Based on final average earnings at December 31, 2019.
+(1) Based on final average earnings at December 31, 2020.

-(2) The Accrued Obligation is the value of the projected pension benefit, for service earned to that date, based on the same actuarial methods and assumptions used to determine the year-end pension liabilities and pension plan expense as disclosed in the Corporation's Annual Report.
+The present value of defined benefit obligation is the value of the projected pension benefit, for service earned to that date, based on the same actuarial methods and assumptions used to determine the year-end pension liabilities and pension plan expense as disclosed in the Corporation's Annual Report.
 These methods and assumptions are in accordance with generally accepted accounting principles and are not identical to those used by other companies and, as a result, may not be directly comparable across companies.
 These amounts may change over time due to factors such as changes in assumptions and salary levels.
-(3) Includes current year service cost net of employee contributions and changes due to actual earnings differing from assumed levels.
+Includes current year service cost net of employee contributions and changes due to actual earnings differing from assumed levels.

-(4) Includes actual employee contributions, interest on the beginning of year Accrued Obligation, and impact of any changes in actuarial assumptions.
+(4) Includes actual employee contributions, interest on the opening present value of defined obligation, and impact of any changes in actuarial assumptions.

-6.7 Pension Plan Benefits - Defined Contribution Plans
+7.7 Pension Plan Benefits - Defined Contribution Plans

-The Corporation's contribution for each of the Named Executive Officers who participate in the defined contribution plans is set out in the "All other compensation" column of the Summary Compensation Table provided in Section 6.3.
-For further information on the Corporation's defined contribution plans, please refer to Section 6.1 paragraph (iv) "Retirement Savings Plans", of the Compensation Discussion and Analysis.
+The Corporation's contribution for each of the Named Executive Officers who participate in the defined contribution plans is set out in the "All other compensation" column of the Summary Compensation Table provided in Section 7.3.
+For further information on the Corporation's defined contribution plans, please refer to Section 7.1 paragraph (f)(iv) "Retirement Savings Plans", of the Compensation Discussion and Analysis.

-6.8 Termination of Employment and Change of Control Benefits
+7.8 Termination of Employment and Change of Control Benefits

-The Corporation has entered into certain employment agreements, a profit sharing plan, a CEO Incentive Plan and has granted Legacy RSUs, certain of which provide termination and change of control benefits to Named Executive Officers.
+The Corporation has entered into certain employment agreements, a profit sharing plan, has a CEO Incentive Plan, a CFO Incentive Plan and has granted Legacy RSUs, certain of which provide termination and change of control benefits to Named Executive Officers.
 Mr. Vachon's employment contract stipulates that upon termination of his employment by the Corporation for reasons other than cause, illness, permanent incapacity, death or resignation, he is entitled to receive an amount equal to 12 months' salary and a bonus payment based on the annual bonus paid for the immediately preceding financial year, prorated in accordance with the number of months of service completed during the financial year in which his employment is terminated ("Prorated Bonus").
 If Mr. Vachon's employment is terminated for reasons of death or permanent incapacity, he (or his estate in the case of death) shall be entitled to his earned and unpaid base salary and Prorated Bonus.
 In the event that Mr. Vachon's employment is terminated due to a change of control, Mr. Vachon will be entitled to receive an amount equal to 12 months' salary plus a Prorated Bonus.
 In the event of termination for cause, Mr. Vachon would be entitled to all earned and unpaid base salary and would lose all entitlement to any Prorated Bonus amounts or pay in lieu of notice.